73rhodes/passport-opentoken/README.md

 Usage
 -----

-Redirect a route to PingFederate or whatever your OpenToken server is, using a properly crafted URL containing `PartnerSpId` and `TargetResource` URL parameters.
+Create a login redirect to your PingFederate / OpenToken server, with a URL containing `PartnerSpId` and `TargetResource` parameters, a login callback route and a logout route.

-`PartnerSpId` identifies the Service Provider ID to use, as configured on the PingFederate server.

-`TargetResource` is the callback URL that PingFederate will redirect to after a successful login, with the token stuck onto the query string.

 ```javascript
 app.get('/login/opentoken', function (req, res) {